ImperialCollegeLondon/sharpy/docs/JOSS/paper.md

 can be created and run with no need to modify the original source code.

-Nonlinear systems can be linearised applying small perturbations about an arbitrary reference condition (CITE - Salvatore, AIAA March 19).
+Nonlinear systems can be linearised applying small perturbations about an arbitrary reference condition [@Maraniello2019].
 Since the UVLM boundary conditions are more naturally expressed in discrete-time and the linearised structural system needs to be in the same form as the aerodynamic one for coupling purposes, a Newmark-$\beta$ integration scheme is used to assemble the linearised GECB system.
-The resulting discrete-time aeroelastic state-space can be reduced using moment matching methods based on Krylov subspaces or frequency-balanced reduction methods, which are particularly well suited for large-scale dynamical systems (CITE - Salvatore Parametric MOR 2019).
+The resulting discrete-time aeroelastic state-space can be reduced using moment matching methods based on Krylov subspaces or frequency-balanced reduction methods, which are particularly well suited for large-scale dynamical systems.
 The linearised formulation permits the use of eigenvalue stability analyses that can be used, for instance, for flutter onset predictions or the design of linear controllers.